meginwinnipeg/workshops/content/handson/dataphys/content/workshopdataphys.md

 Sustainability, Accessibility,

 ### **Visual Encoding**
 Definition of visual encoding
 <br>
 Some sample categories:
 Distance, direction, population, resistance, emotion, time
 <br>

 ### **Data lifecycle**
 Think of what we are doing today as the foundation of how you will approach a mapping project using GIS technology.
 Remember that the software is just another tool, just as a needle and thread are tools.
 <br>
 Link to other relevant resources.

 ## 1. **Plan** what our overarching project will look like:
-To do this, we need to list our topic, our audience, what tools we have access to, the data or inputs available, any constraints and basic management strategy.
+To do this, we need to list our topic, our audience, what tools we have access to, the data or inputs available, any constraints and basic management strategy.  <br>
-We will take some time to list these out now on the worksheet provided as you entered the room.
+Take some time to list these out now on the worksheet provided as you entered the room.
 It is also available from the Project page of this workshop for download.
 ![Plan Project](img/step1.PNG)
 <br>

 ## 2. **Plan** what your map will look like:
 Using the next section (visual encoding) of the worksheet provided, list the themes you would like to depict, and how you will do this.
 For the purposes of this session, we will be visualizing two locations, and the trajectory between them.
 ![Plan Map](img/step2.PNG)
 <br>
 Create a sketch of your map in the space provided to help you visualize how all the pieces will fit together.